ceeblet/patterns/README.md

 Patterns is a space to create, share, and admire abstract art inspired by fractal patterns found in nature.
 Begin with a tree on your canvas, and watch it transform into surprising and unexpected shapes with the movement of your mouse.
 Save your masterpieces to a public art gallery, and while you’re there, be sure to take a look around.

-**Technology Stack:**
+####Technology Stack
 JavaScript, jQuery, HTML, CSS, Python, Flask, SQLAlchemy, SQLite, AWS S3 API, Boto

-## What it Does & How it Works

 #### Creating Patterns

 Every pattern is composed of a series of lines drawn to the HTML5 canvas element.
-When a user clicks `start`, `window.setTimeout()` is used to execute a line drawing function over a period of time.
+When a user clicks `start`, `window.setTimeout()` is used to execute a recursive line drawing function over a period of time.
 This makes a tree appear to grow on their screen.
 Every pattern a user creates originates from this tree.

 ![image](/static/images/home.png)